List of presidents of the United States by education: Undergraduate

-A.JFK enrolled, but did not attend

 Additional undergraduate information

 Some presidents attended more than one institution.
-George Washington never attended college, though The College of William & Mary did issue him a surveyor's certificate.
-Two presidents have attended a foreign college at the undergraduate level: John Quincy Adams at Leiden University and Bill Clinton at the University of Oxford (John F. Kennedy intended to study at the London School of Economics, but failed to attend as he fell ill before classes began.)
+George Washington never attended college, though the College of William & Mary did issue him a surveyor's certificate.
+One president attended a foreign college at the undergraduate level: John Quincy Adams at Leiden University (John F. Kennedy intended to study at the London School of Economics, but failed to attend as he fell ill before classes began.)
+Bill Clinton won a Rhodes Scholarship, enrolling at the University of Oxford in Fall 1968, where he read for a BPhil in politics.
+He left Oxford without earning a degree in order to enroll at Yale Law School.

-Three presidents have attended the United States Service academies: Ulysses S. Grant and Dwight D. Eisenhower graduated from the United States Military Academy at West Point, while Jimmy Carter graduated from the United States Naval Academy at Annapolis, Maryland.
-No presidents have graduated from the United States Coast Guard Academy or the much newer U.S. Air Force Academy.
-Eisenhower also graduated from the Army Command and General Staff College, Army Industrial College and Army War College.
-These were not degree granting institutions when Eisenhower attended, but were part of his professional education as a career soldier.
+Three presidents have attended the United States service academies: Ulysses S. Grant and Dwight D. Eisenhower graduated from the United States Military Academy at West Point, while Jimmy Carter graduated from the United States Naval Academy at Annapolis, Maryland.
+No presidents have graduated from the United States Coast Guard Academy or the much newer United States Air Force Academy.
+Eisenhower also graduated from the Army Command and General Staff College, Army Industrial College, and Army War College.
+These were not degree-granting institutions when Eisenhower attended, but were part of his professional education as a career soldier.

 Graduate school

-A total of 20 presidents attended some form of graduate school (including professional schools).
+A total of 21 presidents attended some form of graduate school (including professional schools).
 Among them, eleven presidents received a graduate degree during their lifetimes; two more received graduate degrees posthumously.